 The 2022 Human Rights Enhancement Act took effect on October 1, 2022 and expanded the DCHRA's coverage to include homelessness as a protected characteristic.
-The amendments also clarified that the DCHRA's anti-discrimination protections include independent contractors.
+The amendments also clarified that the DCHRA's anti-discrimination protections include independent contractors and unpaid interns.
+Id. at § 2-1401.02(9).